Faute de Frappe: Funny Surprise After My Dad Hits the Wrong Button

 My son Max, up to his usual shenanigans--cuz Mom can't have enough hats!

-A Message from KristiOngoing support from readers like you keeps me writing and publishing this free language journal week after week.
-If you find value in this website and would like to keep it going strong, I kindly ask for your support by making a donation today.
-Thank you very much for being a part of this community and helping me to maintain this site and its newsletter.
+A Message from KristiOngoing support from readers like you keeps me writing and publishing this free language journal each week.
+If you find joy or value in these stories and would like to keep this site going, donating today will help so much.
+Thank you for being a part of this community and helping me to maintain this site and its newsletter.

 Ways to contribute: